 Contains over 50 million records with more than half the content originating from outside North America.
 Indexes over 21,000 journals, conference proceedings, trade publications, and book series in the sciences, technology, medicine, arts, and humanities.

-This resource is proposed for cancellation due to budget reductions.
-The comment period is open through Friday, April 6.
-We invite you to submit comments via email to firstname.lastname@example.org or directly with your subject librarian.Search citations for research literature in the fields of electronics, computer science, physics, and electrical, control, production, and mechanical engineering.
+This resource was not renewed after July 1, 2018.
+For more information, please contact your subject librarian.Search citations for research literature in the fields of electronics, computer science, physics, and electrical, control, production, and mechanical engineering.
 [1898 - present]

 Indexes scholarly journals, conference proceedings, books, reports, and dissertations in physics, electrical engineering and electronics, computers and control, and information technology.
 (INSPEC Archive)

 Search the world's most comprehensive source of references, substances, and reactions in chemistry and related sciences.
 (Chemical Abstracts)

 Indexes over 9,000 journals, patents, conferences, books, technical reports and dissertations related to chemistry, chemical engineering, materials science and the biomedical sciences.
 Relates to the print equivalent Chemical Abstracts.